OpenLabTools/OpenLabTools-web-interface/content.md

 <img src="images/OpenLabTools Web Interface.png", width = 80%>

+---

 ## The basics

 ### Software structure
 <img src="images/software_structure.png" width=600px>

-#### Microscope class
+#### Device class
 This is a user defined class to impliment methods to communicate with the hardware.
 Users will be able to call these functions in order to control and monitor the target hardware.

 #### XMLRPC server
 A simple XMLRPC server is implimented using python's xmlrpclib module.
-The server will expose methods from a user defined class named Microscope as functions.
+The server will expose methods from a user defined class named Device as functions.
 The application server can call these functions and get the returned data.

 * [xmlrpclib python doc](https://docs.python.org/2/library/xmlrpclib.html)
 * [XML-RPC wikipedia](http://en.wikipedia.org/wiki/XML-RPC)